A Simplified Proof for the Edge-Density of 4-Planar Graphs: Open questions

 \section{Open questions}

 We demonstrated how the case analysis in the original proof by Ackerman \cite{DBLP:journals/comgeo/Ackerman19} can be shortened.
-So one may ask if the complexity of this proof can be reduced further.
-Applying the concept of the density formula might help \cite{kaufmann2024density}.
+So one may ask if the complexity of this proof can be reduced further, e.g., by applying the density formula \cite{kaufmann2024density}.
 Further, our method may open up new possibilities to characterize optimal 4-planar graphs.
-This new approach might provide a path to improving the density bounds also for k-planar graphs for larger $k \ge5$, and also to better constants in the Crossing Lemma.
+This approach may lead to improved density bounds also for k-planar graphs for larger $k \ge5$, and also to better constants in the Crossing Lemma.